center-for-threat-informed-defense/cwe-calculator/README.md

 The CVSS Calculator uses the following methodology when providing potential CVSS scores:

+Pre-requisites:

-Pre-requisite: *The desired environmental and temporal CVSS v3.1 metrics have been provided*.
+- The desired environmental and temporal CVSS v3.1 metrics have been provided.
+- A valid CWE Identifier has been provided.

+If normalization was requested, a simple lookup is performed to determine whether a higher-level CWE ID might be more applicable.
+This new value replaces the requested CWE Identifier.

 For each CVE Record that contains a CVSS v3.1 base score: